 It’s one thing to pull a still from a movie that accurately represents how the final cut will look and feel, but videogames are another matter.
 Trailers and screenshots are put out well before the game is complete, which means they’re inevitably going to need visual band-aids here and there, and communicating everything the game is trying to achieve—systems, story, style—in a single frame is difficult.
 Enter the bullshot.

 To make their games look as good as can be, some publishers pose characters and snap screenshots with a free camera, sometimes even downsampling from high resolutions to reduce aliasing, or using Photoshop to make them pop just a little more.
-While these marketing screens convey key information and look nice, they can be misleading .
+While these marketing screens convey key information and look nice, .
 We’ve gathered a few of the worst offenders in recent years—in part because they’re funny, but also because it’s a practice that should be called out.
 We’d much rather see what a game actually looks like to play, especially when these screenshots appear on a store page.
-Leave it to us to take the unrealistic screenshots after release, because we love doing it.
+Leave it to us to take the unrealistic screenshots after release, because .

 The Witcher 3

 Even our favorite games aren’t excused from bullshot shame.
-The Witcher 3 is a damn good-looking game, but to get shots resembling this quality we had to take them at 3840x2160—which we doubt many players can do at a playable framerate—using a mod to enable a free camera and console commands.
+The Witcher 3 is a damn good-looking game, but to get shots resembling this quality we —which we doubt many players can do at a playable framerate—using a mod to enable a free camera and console commands.
 Also, who the hell is that horse because it sure isn’t Roach.
 Impostor resolution, impostor horse—get out of my computer.

 Assassin’s Creed 4: Black Flag - Freedom Cry